 Cellsure's method of mechanically processing the placenta releases mesenchymal stem cells like those in cord tissue, hematopoietic stem cells from blood, endothelial stem cells from the lining of blood vessels, and epithelial stem cells from the amniotic membrane.
 Cellsure cryopreserves a large concentration of all of these stem cells together in one final 25 cc storage bag with 5 compartments.

-Not only does Cellsure offer parents a radically different option for storage of their newborn stem cells, but Cellsure also disrupts the industry by offering family storage with a first-year fee that is drastically lower than the initial fees of family cord blood banks.
+Not only does Cellsure offer parents a radically different option for storage of their newborn stem cells, but Cellsure also disrupts the industry by offering family storage with a first-year fee that is lower than the initial fees of many family cord blood banks.
 Cellsure’s low prices make newborn stem cell banking affordable to a whole new demographic of parents who may have previously felt that cord blood banking was beyond their budget.
-The cost of family banking with Cellsure is less than most banks charge for cord blood storage alone.

 Cellsure fully integrates their public and private banking services.
 Every mother that participates in the Cellsure program is a donor.
 This donation is the reason the company is able to drastically reduce storage fees.
 Parents can choose between donating their placenta and umbilical cord at no cost, or those families that choose to privately bank their placenta stem cells will still donate their umbilical cord.
 Therefore, all participants must go through a complete health history screening and informed consent process.